radius-project/design-notes/recipe/2024-01-global-scope-secret-store.md

 ## Design
-Today we use Application.Core/secretstores resource to store secrets/credentials information for an application but we cannot use it here as secretStores is application scoped and expects to have an application created before we create a secretStore.
+Today we use Application.Core/secretstores resource to store secrets/credentials information for an application but we cannot use it in this scenario as secretStores is application scoped and expects to have an application created before we create a secretStore.

 And we cannot have secretStore created for environment scope in this scenario as we are adding the secret to the environment which creates cyclic dependency between environment and secretStore resource.